Міністерство освіти і науки України

 TEXT 1

-Read the article and choose the best answer (a, b or c), according to the text
+Read the article and choose the best answer (a, b or

 The Hard Rock Cafe Story